REFERRED JOURNAL ARTICLES

-Ćwiek, Aleksandra, Susanne Fuchs, Christoph Draxler, Eva Liina Asu, Dan Dediu, Katri Hiovain, Shigeto Kawahara, Sofia Koutalidis, Manfred Krifka, Pärtel Lippus, Gary Lupyan, Grace E. Oh, Jing Paul, Caterina Petrone, Rachid Ridouane, Sabine Reiter, Nathalie Schümchen, Ádám Szalontai, Özlem Ünal-Logacev, Jochen Zeller, Marcus Perlman, & Bodo Winter (forthcoming).
-Crossmodal correspondence between voice and shape is robust across cultures and writing systems.
-Philosophical Transactions B.
+Ćwiek, Aleksandra, Susanne Fuchs, Christoph Draxler, Eva Liina Asu, Dan Dediu, Katri Hiovain, Shigeto Kawahara, Sofia Koutalidis, Manfred Krifka, Pärtel Lippus, Gary Lupyan, Grace E. Oh, Jing Paul, Caterina Petrone, Rachid Ridouane, Sabine Reiter, Nathalie Schümchen, Ádám Szalontai, Özlem Ünal-Logacev, Jochen Zeller, Marcus Perlman, & Bodo Winter (in press).
+The bouba/kiki effect is robust across cultures and writing systems.
+Philosophical Transactions of the Royal Society B.

 Ćwiek, Aleksandra, Susanne Fuchs, Christoph Draxler, Eva Liina Asu, Dan Dediu, Katri Hiovain, Shigeto Kawahara, Sofia Koutalidis, Manfred Krifka, Pärtel Lippus, Gary Lupyan, Grace E. Oh, Jing Paul, Caterina Petrone, Rachid Ridouane, Sabine Reiter, Nathalie Schümchen, Ádám Szalontai, Özlem Ünal-Logacev, Jochen Zeller, Bodo Winter & Marcus Perlman (2021).
 Novel vocalization are understood across cultures.
-Scientific Reports, 11, 10108. https://doi.org/10.1038/s41598-021-89445-4 (download and print PDF at https://rdcu.be/cktAG)
+Scientific Reports, 11, 10108. https://doi.org/10.1038/s41598-021-89445-4; featured in Scientific American September 2021 Issue.

 Paul, Jing & Eric Friginal (2019).
 The effects of symmetric and asymmetric social networks on second language communication.
 Computer Assisted Language Learning, 32(5-6), 587-618.